AmelieScha/portfolio/portfolio_gis.md

 # GIS Portfolio

-I recently completed an online specialization on geospatial analysis with the goal to develop my skill set for working on environmental data applications.
+I recently completed an online specialization on geospatial analysis with ArcGIS Pro with the goal to develop my skill set for working on environmental data applications.
 Since then, I have been working through various tutorials and practice projects in order to grow my repertoire of more advanced geospatial analysis techniques and tools.
 Below, I am providing an overview of some of the projects I have completed.
 Please follow the links to the StoryMaps to find a summary of the analysis steps and results.
 For each project, I have also linked a Web Map containing the final results of the analysis for you to explore interactively.

 I am currently working on more practice projects on image classification, change detection analysis, and range distribution modeling, so check back for updates!